MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 * (with Benjamin Kiessling, Gennady Kuran, and Kader Smail), "Advances and Limitations in Open Source Arabic-Script OCR: A Case Study." *Digital Studies/Le champ numérique*.
 Forthcoming 2021.
 * (third author, with Benjamin Kiessling and Daniel Stökl Ben Ezra).
 "BADAM: A Public Dataset for Baseline Detection in Arabic-script Manuscripts." *HIP 2019: 5th International Workshop on Historical Document Imaging and Processing* (October 20th-21st, 2019).* doi: [https://dl.acm.org/doi/pdf/10.1145/3352631.3352648](https://dl.acm.org/doi/pdf/10.1145/3352631.3352648) [^1]
-* (fourth author, with Maxim Romanov, Masoumeh Seydi, and Sarah Savant), "Open Islamicate Texts Initiative: a Machine-Readable Corpus of Texts Produced the Premodern Islamicate World." *DH2019* (Utrecht University 9-12 July 2019).[^1] (Received the DH2019 prize for the most "innovative and interdisciplinary research")
+* (fourth author, with Maxim Romanov, Masoumeh Seydi, and Sarah Savant), "Open Islamicate Texts Initiative: a Machine-Readable Corpus of Texts Produced the Premodern Islamicate World." *DH2019* (Utrecht University 9-12 July 2019).
+(Received the DH2019 prize for the most "innovative and interdisciplinary research")[^1]
 * "Embodying the Sufi Beloved: (Homo)eroticism, Embodiment, and the Construction of Desire in the Hagiographic Tradition of ‘Erâqi." *Journal of Middle Eastern Literatures* 21:1 (2018): 1-27.
 * (with Bridget Almas, Emad Khazraee, and Joshua Westgard).
 "Manuscript Study in Digital Spaces: The State of the Field and New Ways Forward." *Digital Humanities Quarterly* 12/2 (2018). doi: [http://www.digitalhumanities.org/dhq/vol/12/2/000374/000374.html](http://www.digitalhumanities.org/dhq/vol/12/2/000374/000374.html).
 * (with Maxim G. Romanov, Sarah Bowen Savant, and Ben Kiessling).
 “Important New Developments in Arabographic Optical Character Recognition (OCR).” *Al-ʿUṣūr al-Wusṭā: The Journal of Middle East Medievalists* 25 (2017).
 [Available here](https://ajs.hcommons.org/deposits/item/hc:16627/).